Olivia Nelson-Ododa: National team career

 Nelson-Ododa won a bronze medal with the United States at the 2016 FIBA Under-17 World Championship in Spain, where she averaged a team-high 12 points, 9.4 rebounds and 1.7 blocks per game.

 At the 2018 FIBA Under-18 Americas Championship in Mexico, she averaged 9.2 points and 4.5 rebounds per game, helping her team win the gold medal.
 Nelson-Ododa was the youngest player representing the United States at the 2019 FIBA AmeriCup in Puerto Rico, where she won another gold medal.

 Nelson-Ododa competed for the United States in 3x3 basketball at the 2019 Pan American Games in Peru, and won a gold medal.

 Personal life

-Nelson-Ododa's father, Sebastian Ododa, played basketball for Huntington University and the Kenyan national team.
+Nelson-Ododa's father, played basketball for Huntington University and the Kenyan national team.
 Her older brother, Alonzo, played professionally and was engaged to WNBA player Dearica Hamby.
 Her younger brother, Isaiah, plays college basketball for Tennessee Tech.